mmguero-dev/Malcolm/README.md

 See [Index State Management](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/) in the Open Distro for Elasticsearch documentation.

+Certain common index state management policies can be configured and enabled via environment variable:

+* [snapshot](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore/) (back up) the previous day's Elasticsearch index once daily; by default snapshots are stored locally under the `./elasticsearch-backup/` directory mounted as a volume into the `elasticsearch` container

+This behavior can also be modified by running [`./scripts/install.py --configure`](#ConfigAndTuning).

 Elasticsearch index management only deals with disk space consumed by Elasticsearch indices: it does not have anything to do with PCAP file storage.
 The `MANAGE_PCAP_FILES` environment variable in the [`docker-compose.yml`](#DockerComposeYml) file can be used to allow Arkime to prune old PCAP files based on available disk space.

 ## <a name="Alerting"></a>Alerting